Redesigning workforce architecture around household stability.

 We measure placements.
 Then we act surprised when instability shows up downstream.

-Most workforce and reentry systems are built around the individual worker.
+Most workforce systems are built around the individual worker.

 But workers do not return to an individual reality.